Read our Blog

 The Role of Human Rights Education in Amplifying Children’s Voices

 Freedom of expression is the right that demands special safeguarding for children because, unlike adults, they are often not seen as fully capable of forming or expressing valid opinions.
-Their voices are frequently dismissed by parents,
+Their voices are frequently dismissed by parents, teachers, and policymakers, limiting their ability to influence decisions that affect them.

 Young People Speaking Up for Themselves